Skip to content

 No. She’s not one of the many models passing through Milan.
 She’s… The Duomo.

 Duomo in Italian means cathedral and it is essential to prioritize a visit here while you are in Milan.
-Depending on how in-depth of a tour you want, you can opt to simply pay to enter the church, upgrade to an audio guide, or hire a privately-guided tour.
-I think the self-guided audio is the best option if you are traveling on a budget.
+Depending on how in-depth of a tour you want, you can opt to simply enter the church and wander solo, upgrade to utilize an audio guide, or hire a privately-guided tour.
+I find the self-guided audio is the best option if you are traveling on a budget.
 It technically is cheaper to enter without it, but there is a LOT inside and can be a bit overwhelming.
-Therefore, the guide provides a clear path and excellent overview of the major pieces.
+Therefore, the guide provides a clear path around the cathedral and provides an excellent overview of the major pieces.

 Tip: Try to plan your visit around sunset for the best golden hour views of Piazza Duomo.